eniware-org/Cloud-Foundry-Installation/docs/_sources/Juju.rst.txt

    sudo apt install software-properties-common

+For the purposes of this documentation, the IP address configured for the Juju client hosted on Ubuntu is set to be ``192.168.40.17``.
 After the instalation is complete you can change the IP addres (if it necesary).

 Go to ``/etc/netplan/`` directory and edit the file ``01-netcfg.yaml``  using the following command: